-Our common stock was listed on the NYSE MKT under the symbol "MTNB" on March 2, 2017.
+Our common stock was listed on the NYSE American under the symbol "MTNB" on March 2, 2017.
 Prior to March 2, 2017, our common stock was available for quotation on the OTCQB under the symbol "MTNB."
-There has been limited market activity to date.
+We cannot assure you that an active trading market will be sustained.
 A lack of an active market may impair your ability to sell shares of our common stock at the time you wish to sell them or at a price that you consider reasonable.
+The lack of an active market may also reduce the price of shares of our common stock.
 An inactive market may also impair our ability to raise capital by selling shares of capital stock and may impair our ability to acquire other companies or technologies by using our common stock as consideration.